A PERFECT Opportunity for Bank of America, Barclays, Capital One, Chase, or Citi to Launch a Premium Small Business Card

 1. Intro Bonus Worth $500 to $1,000 in Travel Savings

 It would certainly be great to see a bonus offer similar to the amazing 100,000-point Chase Sapphire Reserve deal (no longer available) which came out when the card first launched.
+The card is currently offering 50,000 bonus points after you spend $4,000 on purchases in the first three months.
 But I’m realistic and realize banks are not in the credit card business to lose money.
 So I’d be more than happy with a bonus valued at $500 to $1,000 in travel savings.